erl987/personalfme/README.md

 #### Configure CMake and build the project:

-* download the PersonalFME code base, you could either check the Github project out using Git or download the `zip`-file from Github
+* download the PersonalFME code base, you could either check the Github project (https://github.com/erl987/personalfme.git) out using Git or download the `zip`-file of the latest release from Github (https://github.com/erl987/personalfme/)
 * start the CMake GUI
 * provide the source code path, i.e. the root path of the PersonalFME code base on your machine
 * enter the binary path, it should be a folder `./build` being a subfolder in the code base root directory